stallev/langs/texts/eng/b1b2/lessons_list/14-nature-environment.md

 ## Основной текст / Main Text

-David is passionate about nature and environmental protection, and he spends a lot of time outdoors exploring the natural world.
-He loves hiking in the mountains where he can see the sun rise over the clouds and feel the wind in his hair.
-Last weekend, he went camping with his friends, and they spent the night under the stars, watching the moon and listening to the sounds of nature around them.
+David is passionate about *nature* and environmental *protection*, and he spends a lot of time outdoors exploring the natural world.
+He loves hiking in the mountains where he can see the *sun* rise over the *clouds* and feel the *wind* in his hair.
+Last weekend, he went camping with his friends, and they spent the night under the *stars*, watching the *moon* and listening to the sounds of *nature* around them.

-David is really concerned about climate change and the impact of pollution on our planet.
-He believes that we need to take better care of our environment and reduce waste to protect the earth for future generations.
-He's been learning about renewable energy sources and sustainable living practices that can help reduce our carbon footprint.
+David is really concerned about *climate* change and the impact of *pollution* on our *planet*.
+He believes that we need to take better care of our *environment* and reduce *waste* to protect the *earth* for future generations.
+He's been learning about renewable *energy* sources and sustainable living practices that can help reduce our carbon footprint.

-The weather has been quite unpredictable lately, with sudden storms and heavy rain in some areas.
-David thinks this is a clear sign that our climate is changing, and we need to take action to address these environmental issues.
-He's been volunteering with a local conservation group that works to protect wildlife and preserve natural habitats.
+The *weather* has been quite unpredictable lately, with sudden *storms* and heavy *rain* in some areas.
+David thinks this is a clear sign that our *climate* is changing, and we need to take action to address these environmental issues.
+He's been volunteering with a local *conservation* group that works to protect wildlife and preserve natural habitats.

-David loves spending time in nature because it helps him feel connected to the earth and gives him a sense of peace and tranquility.
-He enjoys watching the clouds move across the sky and listening to the wind rustling through the trees.
-He believes that spending time in nature is essential for both physical and mental health, and he encourages others to get outside and appreciate the beauty of the natural world.
+David loves spending time in *nature* because it helps him feel connected to the *earth* and gives him a sense of peace and tranquility.
+He enjoys watching the *clouds* move across the sky and listening to the *wind* rustling through the trees.
+He believes that spending time in *nature* is essential for both physical and mental health, and he encourages others to get outside and appreciate the beauty of the natural world.
+He also advocates for better *resource* management and *protection* of our *environment*.

 ## Дополнительные примеры / Additional Examples